Raymond Streat

-Sir Edward Raymond Streat (7 February 1897 – 13 September 1979) was a British administrator associated with the cotton industry.
+Sir Edward Raymond Streat KBE Kt.
+(7 February 1897 – 13 September 1979) was a British administrator associated with the cotton industry.

+Life

 Streat was born in Prestwich, Lancashire, the fifth of six children of Edward Streat, a commercial traveller, and Helen Wallis.
 His father later remarried.
 Streat was educated at Manchester Grammar School until 1913, when he left to become an office boy.
 Within a few months, he defied his father's wishes by enlisting in the 18th Manchester Regiment.
 Thereafter, he was wounded while on active service in France during the First World War.
 He attained the rank of Captain before leaving the army in 1919.